SpencerCornelia/dom_exercises/forms/README.md

 ## Questions

 - When can we use `.innerHTML` and when can we use `.value`?
+  --> .value needs to have value as an attribute.  .innerHTML needs to have two different tags
 - What do you use when determining if a checkbox is checked?
+  -->